 The following clubs and organizations are associated with the Department of English, Theatre, and Foreign Languages.

 Sigma Tau Delta is the International English Honor Society.
 It seeks to award academic excellence, foster cultural stimulation on college campuses and promote interest in literature and the English language in surrounding communities, and promote literacy.
 Our chapter has begun to focus on literacy in adolescents, an often under served population.
-You do not need to be an English Major to join: just have taken 2 English classes beyond Freshman Composition with a B average or above.
+You do not need to be an English Major to join: you just need to have taken 2 English classes beyond Freshman Composition with a B average or above.

 Founded in 2016, UNCP’s creative writing club, Write Club, provides students from around campus the chance to participate in discussions and activities centered on writing.
 From poetry readings to short prose workshops to publishing opportunities, Write Club offers an inviting space for students to express themselves creatively.
 We welcome writers from all disciplines and actively seek cross-campus collaborations.
 Our mission is to foster the writing skills of any individuals interested in writing creatively — be it fiction, poetry, or creative nonfiction.
 Future plans include the first-annual Reading Day Reading, creating content for Odyssey Online, and NaNoWriMo Write-Ins.